FuelLabs/fuelup/docs/src/concepts/channels.md

 Keep in mind that compatibility between `forc` and `fuel-core` is not guaranteed here, and you should expect unstable features to break.
 <!-- nightly:example:end -->

+## The `mainnet` channel

+The `mainnet` channel is a published TOML file describing the toolchain that is compatible with our final public mainnet on the Sepolia network.
+This toolchain should be used to interact with and build on the mainnet.
+The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-mainnet.toml).

 ## The `testnet` channel

 The `testnet` channel is a published TOML file describing the toolchain that is compatible with our final public [testnet](https://fuel.mirror.xyz/fztu8P_NJz6k7qLXhaGHX3ArctlQpxsUp87pgRpJ4bE) on the Sepolia network.
 This toolchain should be used to interact with and build on the testnet.
 The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-testnet.toml).

-## The `beta-5` channel

-The `beta-5` channel is a published TOML file describing the toolchain that is compatible with our [beta-5 testnet](https://fuel.mirror.xyz/5JCTjM3jSG84QYLKqQ4idHf6X_zVtwTInQvg7kWhaMA).
-The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-5.toml).

-## The `beta-4` channel

-The `beta-4` channel is a published TOML file describing the toolchain that is compatible with our [beta-4 testnet](https://fuel-labs.ghost.io/announcing-beta-4-testnet/).
-The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-4.toml).

-## The `beta-3` channel

-The `beta-3` channel is a published TOML file describing the toolchain that is compatible with our [beta-3 testnet](https://fuel-labs.ghost.io/announcing-beta-3-testnet/).
-The components to be installed can be found [here](https://github.com/FuelLabs/fuelup/blob/gh-pages/channel-fuel-beta-3.toml).

 ## Developer Guide